Whitman Mentor Program

 In addition to recess, mentees visit Whitman College campus each spring for a day long carnival called Mentees to Campus Day, in which mentors and their mentees enjoy activities and games run by Whitman student volunteers.
 The Mentor Program is a fun, realistic way for Whitman students to have an impact on the Walla Walla community and on an individual elementary school student’s life.

 You can contact us by calling the Student Engagement Center at (509) 527-5183 or by emailing email@example.com.
+For the most recent information on the Mentor Program view our posts on the SEC Blog.

 Frequently Asked Questions